HanaSuu/JDBC/README.md

-# Lab_JDBC
+# Lab7_JDBC
  *Xin Su*

- - This is a JDBC(Java Database Connectivity)-enabled web application with Mysql database.
+ - This is a JPA-enabled web application connect with MariaDB.
  - It includes view, add, edit and delete users functionalities.